 Why you don’t need a Wine Tasting tour

-Some travellers love tours, some do not.
+Some travellers love tours and some do not.
 And, while I certainly believe there is a place for well-run, good-value tours in the world, I really think you do not need one to go wine tasting in Pula!

 Second, most people in Istria – particularly those in the wine industry, speak English.
-In fact, if not a third language such as Italian or German.
-So again, the tour is not providing anything extra with an English-speaking guide.
+As well as in some cases a third language too such as Italian or German.
+So again, the tour is not providing anything you wouldn’t ordinarily get with an English-speaking guide.